jeff-suliga/jeff-suliga.github.io/Puzzles/FastMoney-BOWTIE.md

-**Discovery 1:** Each of the answers that share a row, have words that begin with the same letter(s).
+**Discovery 1:** Each of the answers that share a row have words that begin with the same letter(s).
 Looking only at these letters we have:

 <p align=center>
     <b>I, CA, MG, CR, P</b>